mia-care/documentation/versioned_docs/version-2.3.x/p4samd/handbook/verification.md

 P4SaMD provides a comprehensive overview of all the tests planned for a version of the software system, organized in three main tabs:

 - **All tests**: Displays the list of individual tests which are applicable for the current Software Version.
 The list includes all the tests associated to the current and other system versions, as long as they are not deprecated.
-- **Test suites**: Shows the available test suites and allows navigation into suite details.
+- **Test suites**: Shows the available Test Suites and allows navigation into suite details.
 The Test Suites are collectors of tests, to facilitate the test grouping and their execution.
 - **Executions**: Lists all test executions with access to execution details and reports.
 The executions can refer to a single or multiple tests, achieved by the execution of Test Suites.

-The tests originate from the integrated ALM, where they can be created, updated, and deleted.
-The table dynamically reflects any changes made inside the ALM.
+The nominal definition of tests originates from the integrated ALM, where you can create new ones, update the information, and delete them.
+The P4SaMD table dynamically reflects any changes made inside the ALM.
 Users are assisted in evaluating the quality and compliance of the tests thanks to AI-powered evaluation features.

 ## All tests